|A quarter of a century, more or less|

 With Grand Chess, which may not be a replacement of Chess, but it is an improvement (as the many rip-offs show).

-These are my games, and I don't sell them, I offer them.
+These are my best games, and I don't sell them, I offer them.
 I ask you to trust me on this, lest it should take another thirty years for them to be 'discovered'.

 They will require an effort, even more so because good players are as yet scarce.
-And if you happen to meet one, then the 'lose-fifty-games-first' rule may apply inherently (but no such good players exist yet).
+And if you happen to meet one, then the 'lose-fifty-games-first' rule may apply inherently (although no such good players may exist yet).
 They also will reward the effort invested by showing no end to their strategical and tactical intricacies, and by showing their beauty whenever good players meet.

 The pride and sorrow of Draughts

 Before turning to the actual stories of Bushka, Dameo and Emergo, I want to say a few words about 10x10 International Draughts, called 'Draughts' here for short, as opposed to its ancestor Anglo-American 'Checkers'.
 Draughts is big in the Netherlands, Russia, France, Brazil, Suriname and a lot of African countries.
 There are in fact some 70 national associations.
 Yet there appears to be a worldwide division between it and the other disciplines.
 MindSports has a large player-base, partly because it is one of only a few places where the game can be played.
 It doesn't appear to be taken quite as seriously as Go or Chess.
 Why?
-Because Draughts is a great game, but a flawed 'mental sportsweapon', see Draughts Dissected.
+Because Draughts is a great game, but a flawed 'mental sport weapon'.

 Historically, at least in the Netherlands, Draughts is a 'proletarian' game, not taken quite that seriously by the 'upper class' Chess community.
 This is somewhat unjustified.
 Completely unjustified if you're a Draughts player.
 You have to fight, for your right, to play Draughts!
 Flat is beautiful!
 Say it loud, I'm flat and I'm proud!

-In short, Draughts players suffer from an inferiority complex, in loud vocal denial of it.
+In short, Draughts players suffer from an inferiority complex while in loud vocal denial of it.
 To add insult to injury, they damn well know something is wrong, or there wouldn't have been 25 suggestions (in dutch) to reduce the problematicly large margin of draws in a recent poll under Draughts players.
 If there is no problem, why go to such lengths to solve it?

 Draughts players are sitting in a split: They've fallen for combinations like this one, the one that marks the start of my childhood fascination with the game: